collapsed-stacks/startups/questions/11381/consequences-of-converting-an-s-corp-to-a-c-corp.md

 - posted by: [Andrew](https://stackexchange.com/users/9640421/andrew) on 2016-11-14
 - score: 0

-<p>First and foremost, all corporations start and technically stay a C-Corp for initially incorporated.
-After your incorporate as a C-Corp you then have the option to elect to be taxed as an S-Corp for tax purposes.</p>
+First and foremost, all corporations start and technically stay a C-Corp for initially incorporated.
+After your incorporate as a C-Corp you then have the option to elect to be taxed as an S-Corp for tax purposes.

-<p>S-Corps are traditionally better for any early stage company.
+S-Corps are traditionally better for any early stage company.
 They can be converted to a C-Corp at any time voluntarily.
-That said, you may involuntarily be changed to a C-Corp if you violate any of the covenants you must abide by to remain taxed as a S-Corp (you can google S-Corp IRS to obtain the list).</p>
+That said, you may involuntarily be changed to a C-Corp if you violate any of the covenants you must abide by to remain taxed as a S-Corp (you can google S-Corp IRS to obtain the list).

-<p>If you voluntarily change from an S-Corp to a C-Corp, it is normally by the direction of new investment money (Venture Capital will not invest in S-Corp 99% of the time).
-There are no serious consequences tax wise.</p>
+If you voluntarily change from an S-Corp to a C-Corp, it is normally by the direction of new investment money (Venture Capital will not invest in S-Corp 99% of the time).
+There are no serious consequences tax wise.